How to Maintain a Modular Kitchen: Complete Cleaning and Care Guide for Laminate, Acrylic, PU Paint, Granite and Hettich Hardware

 Drawer runner care: Drawer runners rarely need lubrication if they are quality Hettich or Blum units.
 However, if a drawer begins to feel stiff or gritty, clean the runner channel with a damp cloth, let it dry completely, then apply a small amount of silicone spray to the running surface.

-Under-sink check: Once every 3–4 months, check under the sink for any signs of water leakage.
+Under-sink check: Once every 3 to 4 months, check under the sink for any signs of water leakage.
 Even small leaks that go unnoticed for weeks can damage the bottom of the cabinet carcass.
 A BWP plywood carcass will recover from minor exposure; a particle board or MDF carcass may need replacement after a sustained leak.

 Frequently Asked Questions